 Data collectors visited households to conduct face-to-face surveys to gather the data needed to gauge campaign effectiveness.
 The first survey was deployed after the first marketing campaign and about midway through the second campaign.
 The target group for the first survey is married women aged 18-39 and their male spouses.

-The second survey will be deployed shortly after the end of the 2018 marketing campaigns and only to members specifically targeted by the advertisements (married women and men with children age 5 years or younger).
+The second survey will be deployed shortly after the end of the 2019 marketing campaigns and will focus on individuals specifically targeted by the advertisements (married women and men with children age 5 years or younger).

 Status: First round survey complete; planning for second round survey ongoing